 Skip to Content

-Use woodgrain Duck Tape to make this DIY iPad case.
+Learn how to make a stylish and easy DIY iPad case with this simple tutorial—great for protecting your tablet on a budget!
 It’s no sew, lined, and assembles in about 15 minutes.
 Perfect for school or office!

 Skills Required: Beginner.
-You can make this with very little craft experience, though it probably helps to have used Duck Tape before.
+You can make this with very little craft experience.

 Okay, so this is one of our favorite projects we’ve ever done here on DIY Candy; probably because it’s such an easy craft and very useful.